nobias-fht/advanced-scripting/docs/course/introduction/print.md

 we do this by placing the `;` symbol at the end of the line.
 This is very important, and in fact, if you forget to do this, your code will fail.

+Ok, but here it doesn't fail?
+Well, depending on the instructions that you ran, it might not have mattered.
+But 99% of the errors you will get when writting your macro is going to be because of a missing `;` at the end of some line.

 !!! note "Don't Panic!"
     Don't worry about typing the wrong thing and making an error.
 The worst case-scenario is that you will have to force your script to stop running.